thomktz/FaceAI-BGImpact/README.md

-# AML-VAE-GAN
-Advanced Machine Learning project: Effect of removing the background from training images on Variational AutoEncoders and Generative Adversarial Networks.

-## Motivation
-- ORL dataset only has 400 images.
-- A lot of the latent space of VAEs and GANs seems to be captured by the image background in generation tasks, instead of the subject.
+# FaceAI - Background Impact

+This project implements various Generative AI models to generate faces:
+- Deep Convolutional Generative Adversarial Network (DCGAN)
+- Progressive-growing StyleGAN
+- Variational Autoencoder (VAE)

+The projects also implements two new versions of the [Flicker-Face-HQ (FFHQ)](https://github.com)
+- ffhq_blur (Where the background is blurred)
+- ffhq_grey (Where the background is greyed-out)

+The motivation stemmed from the fact that a lot of the variance in VAEs seemed to be wasted on the background of the image.
+There are no existing large-scale faces datasets with uniform background (the ORL dataset only has 400 images), so we decided to create our own.

 ## Folder structure
 ```
+faceai-bgimpact
 ├── configs                     # Configuration files for models
-│ └── default_gan_config.json # Default GAN configuration
-├── data_processing           # Scripts for data preprocessing and organization
+├── data_processing             # Scripts and notebooks for data preprocessing
+│   ├── paths.py                # Script to define data paths
-│ ├── create_blur_and_grey.py # Script to create blurred and grey variants of images
+│   ├── download_raw_ffhq.py    # Script to download raw FFHQ images
-│ ├── create_masks.py         # Script to create masks for images
+│   ├── create_masks.py         # Script to create image masks
-│ ├── download_raw_ffhq.py    # Script to download the raw FFHQ dataset
+│   ├── create_blur_and_grey.py # Script to create blurred and greyscale images
-│ ├── download_all_ffhq.py    # Script to download all FFHQs dataset
+│   └── download_all_ffhq.py    # Script to download our pre-processed datasets
+├── models
+│   ├── dcgan_                  # DCGAN model implementation
+│   │   ├── __init__.py
+│   │   ├── dcgan.py            # DCGAN model definition
+│   │   ├── discriminator.py    # Discriminator part of DCGAN
-│ └── paths.py                # Utility script to define path constants
+│   │   └── generator.py        # Generator part of DCGAN
-├── models                    # Model definitions and utilities
+│   ├── stylegan_               # StyleGAN model implementation
+│   │   ├── __init__.py
+│   │   ├── discriminator.py    # Discriminator part of StyleGAN
+│   │   ├── generator.py        # Generator part of StyleGAN
-│ ├── data_loader.py          # Data loading utilities for GAN training
+│   │   ├── loss.py             # Loss functions for StyleGAN
+│   │   ├── stylegan.py         # StyleGAN model definition
+│   │   └── utils.py            # Utility functions for StyleGAN
-│ ├── abstract_model.py       # Abstract base class for our models
+│   ├── abstract_model.py       # Abstract model class for common functionalities
+│   ├── data_loader.py          # Data loading utilities
-│ └── dcgan.py                  # DCGAN model definition
+│   └── utils.py                # General utility functions
-├── tests                     # Automated tests for the project
+├── tests
-│ ├── test_data_loader.py     # Tests for the data loader utility
+│   ├── test_data_loader.py     # Pytests for data loading utilities
-│ └── test_dcgan.py             # Tests for the DCGAN model
+│   ├── test_dcgan.py           # Pytests for DCGAN model
+│   └── test_stylegan.py        # Pytests for StyleGAN model
+├── create_video.py             # Utility script to create videos
+├── generate_images.py          # Script to generate images using models
+├── graph_fids.py               # Script to graph FID scores
-└── train.py             # Main training script for the models
+├── train.py                    # Script to train models
+├── pyproject.toml              # Poetry package management configuration file
+└── README.md

 ```
 ## Training Script (train.py)